-The Level 1 Courses cover core techniques that are used in classical guitar playing.
+The first four grades cover core techniques that are used in classical guitar playing.
 Techniques such as free stroke, rest stroke, arpeggios, and nail shaping are all covered.
 In addition to technique you will learn how to read music, get and introduction to music theory, musicianship, and sight reading.

 Repertoire has been carefully selected to help you progress without frustration.
 You will have lessons for all of the repertoire in level one and even duets to further use your new found skills.

-Should you want to take a certificate course, there are two opportunities to submit an an exam in level 1.
+Should you want to take a grade exam, you can submit in either a Spring or Fall exam period.
 From these submissions you will receive personal feedback, guidance, and a certificate to mark your achievement.

 Grades 5 & 6 are designed for the intermediate guitarist and includes repertoire from Bach, Tarrega, Giuliani, Carcassi and more.